Emergent structure and dynamics of tropical forest-grassland landscapes: Methods

 \section{Methods}

 {M\arabic{equation}} {M\arabic{figure}} {M\arabic{table}} \paragraph{Details of the FGBA probabilistic cellular automaton} The FGBA probabilistic cellular automaton is a minimal spatial stochastic process that models the joint dynamics of tropical vegetation and fire.
 It is an adapted version of the BGT(A) model of ref. \citep{Hebert-Dufresne2018}.
-The modifications compared to ref. \citep{Hebert-Dufresne2018} are: (\textit{i}) it runs in continuous time, (\textit{ii}) it includes a spontaneous forest mortality rate $\gamma$, (\textit{iii}) it optionally includes rainfall feedback (for \cref{fig:FGBA_phik}) (\textit{iv}) species $T$ is labelled as $F$, consistent with other models of tropical vegetation dynamics \citep{Staver2012,Wuyts2019,Patterson2021}.
+The modifications compared to ref. \citep{Hebert-Dufresne2018} are: (\textit{i}) it runs in continuous time, (\textit{ii}) it includes a spontaneous forest mortality rate $\gamma$, (\textit{iii}) species $\mathrm{T}$ is labelled as $\mathrm{F}$, consistent with other models of tropical vegetation dynamics \citep{Staver2012,Wuyts2019,Patterson2021}.
 Note that according to some definitions, probabilistic continuous-time cellular automata are considered as interacting particle systems.
 In general, when studying the stochastic dynamics of a number $n$ of interacting species on a square lattice with $N$ cells, the state of the system can be represented as

 where $X_{i}$ is the label of the species that occupies cell $i$.
-Each cell is occupied by exactly one of four possible species: grass, forest, burning and ash, with labels $G$, $F$, $B$ and $A$.
-Transitions between states (species) occur in continuous time, resulting in a continuous-time Markov chain with $n^{N}$ possible states.
-The reaction rules for transitions between states are shown in \cref{tab:rates}, where spontaneous conversions are shown on the left and conversions due to nearest-neighbour interactions on the right (see also \cref{fig:FGBAplots}a for the state transition diagram).
-The latter type of interaction occurs over each four nearest neighbour connections of the indicated type.
-E.g., fire will spread into a given grass cell with a rate $\rho_g$ for each burning neighbour.
-For realistic time scales, our parameters satisfy \cref{eq:fast-timescale1,eq:fast-timescale2}, which were empirically justified in \cite{Hebert-Dufresne2018}.
-This results in separated time scales for forest spread (slow) and fire spread (fast).
-We borrow our notation from the moment closure literature \cite[e.g.][]{Keeling1999,Kiss2017,Wuyts2021}, writing the global fraction of species with label $x$ and the interface between species with label $x$ with label $y$ respectively as
+Each cell is occupied by exactly one of four possible species: grass, forest, burning and ash, with labels $\mathrm{G}$, $\mathrm{F}$, $\mathrm{B}$ and $\mathrm{A}$.
+Transitions between states (species) occur in continuous time, resulting in a continuous-time Markov chain with a state space of size $n^{N}$.
+The reaction rules for transitions between states are shown in \cref{tab:rates}, where spontaneous conversions are shown on the left and conversions due to nearest-neighbour interactions on the right (see also \cref{fig:FGBAplots}a).